Here are all the facts and statistics you need to know about the Silverstone circuit ahead of the 2021 British Grand Prix!

-53 Formula 1 races have been held at the Silverstone circuit since 1950.
-During that time, thirty different drivers have won a British Grand Prix at the track.
+55 Formula 1 races have been held at the Silverstone circuit since 1950.
+That includes 54 British Grands Prix and the one-off 70th Anniversary Grand Prix which took place in 2020.
+During that time, 31 different drivers have won at the track.

 Alberto Ascari, Jim Clark, Jackie Stewart, Alain Prost, Nigel Mansell, Jacques Villeneuve, David Coulthard and Lewis Hamilton are the eight drivers who have taken back-to-back wins at the circuit.
 Hamilton has the most consecutive wins at the circuit, with four victories in a row between 2014 and 2017.

 Ferrari hold the record for the most consecutive team wins at Silverstone.
 They won the event on all six occasions that the British Grand Prix was held at the track between 1951 and 1958.